27 In General Info/ Italy

 • Matronymic = Painter Piero della Francesca means “Peter son of Francesca”

-Other Surnames like Torregrossa mean “Big Tower,” Bella means “Beautiful” or one of my favorites Bonmatiro meaning “good husband.”
+Other Surnames like Torregrossa mean “Big Tower,” Bella means “Beautiful” or one of my favorites Bonmatiro means “good husband.”
 As you can see Italian Surnames can come from anywhere or be after anything.
 There were no rules set in stone.

 On a sad note, a name like Esposito means “To place outside or exposed,” Orfanelli which means “Little orphan” or Trovato/Trovatelli which means “Found little foundling” were given to those children abandoned and left on church steps or orphanages.